 What Causes the Need for a Filling Replacement?

-A common answer is time.
+A common answer is a time.
 Dental material simply wears down as time goes by.
 This makes the restoration less effective compared to when it was first in place, and it can even crack or completely fall out.

 Decay is the second major culprit.
 As secondary tooth decay takes place around the dental filling or on the surface area surrounding the filling, additional dental work becomes necessary.
 If more restoration is done the longevity of the original filling can also decrease.